Hāfu

 "half" (ハーフ, Hāfu) is a Japanese language term used to refer to a person born in Japan with half Asian and half non-Asian ancestry.
 The word can also be used to describe anyone with mixed-racial ancestry in general.
-As many consider Japan to be one of the most homogeneous societies on the planet, children who have one non-Asian parent are called hāfu Japanese and often face prejudice and discrimination from Japanese citizens of full Asian descent.
-Hāfu individuals are well represented in Japanese media and abroad, and according to estimates from Japan’s Ministry of Health, Labour and Welfare in the 2010s, 1 in 30 children born in Japan are born to interracial couples with one non-Asian parent.
+As many consider Japan to be one of the most homogeneous societies on the planet, children who have one non-Japanese parent are called hāfu Japanese and often face prejudice and discrimination from Japanese citizens of full Japanese descent.
+Hāfu individuals are well represented in Japanese media and abroad, and according to estimates from Japan’s Ministry of Health, Labour and Welfare in the 2010s, 1 in 30 children born in Japan are born to interracial couples with one non-Japanese parent.
+As of 2023, 15,120 children (2.1%) were born in Japan to parents of whom one held foreign nationality.